OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:8

-Even when I cry out and call for help, He shuts out my prayer.
+Even when I cry out and call for help, my prayer is not heard.

 ## Lamentations 3:9